RedHatInsights/insights-frontend-storybook/src/docs/welcome/gettingStarted/README.md

-This is the Addon Panel which supports markdown files, knobs, and action loggers.
+# This is the Addon Panel which supports markdown files, knobs, and action loggers

 Keyboard Shortcuts